 What to prepare

-In advance of the course you should prepare and have sheet music for three songs, two of which should be contrasting musical theatre songs.
+In advance of the course you should prepare three songs, two of which should be contrasting musical theatre songs.
 Your third song should be in another style (pop, folk, rock, blues, jazz, gospel).
 The course leaders will want to look at contrasts in style, vocal choices, repertoire, and character choices that suit you so bring repertoire that you have worked on previously.

 Please also bring two monologues to work on, one contemporary and one Shakespeare – no longer than 2 minutes in length each.